This country-specific Q&A provides an overview of Corporate Governance laws and regulations applicable in Ukraine.

 A representative director is nominated by a shareholder or group of shareholders.
 The GM elects representative directors along with independent ones.
 However, representative directors may be substituted by their principal shareholder at any time.

-Meanwhile, an independent director should be completely detached from any shareholder influence and must act impartially in the best interests of the entire company, not certain shareholder(s).
+Meanwhile, an independent director should be completely detached from any shareholder influence and must act impartially in the best interests of the entire company, not of certain shareholder(s).
 The law sets rigid requirements for independent directors.
 For instance, a person is not independent if he/she was a member of any governing body in the company during the last five years, worked in the company or its affiliates for the last three years, owns five percent or more shareholding in the company etc.

 A board of a public JSC should consist of at least five directors.
 Moreover, a public JSC should have no less than 1/3 (or at least 2) of independent directors on its board.
 Private JSCs are not obliged to elect independent directors but are encouraged to do so by the Commission`s Principles of Corporate Governance.

 What are the common approaches to the leadership of the governing body?